Giffen good: Other proposed examples

 Anthony Bopp (1983) proposed that kerosene, a low-quality fuel used in home heating, was a Giffen good.
 Schmuel Baruch and Yakar Kanai (2001) suggested that shochu, a Japanese distilled beverage, could be a Giffen good.
 In both cases, the authors offered supporting econometric evidence.
 However, this evidence is considered incomplete.

-A good may be a Giffen good at the individual level but not at the aggregate level (or vice-versa).
-As shown by Hildenbrand's model, aggregate demand will not necessarily exhibit any Giffen behavior even when we assume the same preferences for each consumer, whose nominal wealth is uniformly distributed on an interval containing zero.
+A good may be a Giffen good at the individual level but not at the aggregate level, or vice-versa.
+As shown by Hildenbrand's model, aggregate demand might not exhibit any Giffen behavior even when we assume the same preferences for each consumer, whose nominal wealth is uniformly distributed on an interval containing zero.
 This could explain the presence of Giffen behavior for individual consumers but the absence in aggregate data.